Blockchain Infrastructure

 May 25, 2023

-The current cloud and server architectures are vulnerable to hacking because of their centralised IT infrastructure.
+The current cloud and server architectures of traditional databases are vulnerable to breaches due to their centralised IT infrastructure.
 For applications that require a high level of data integrity, such as those that handle financial or privacy-sensitive data, exploring blockchain technology in a clean slate scenario can be highly interesting.

-By leveraging a blockchain database, you can create a custom solution that meets your specific needs without having to conform to the limitations of pre-existing systems.
-This allows for greater flexibility and control over the database’s functionality and security.
+By leveraging a blockchain database, you can create a custom solution that meets your specific needs without having to conform to the limitations of pre-existing traditional databases.
+This allows for greater flexibility and control over a database’s functionality and security.

 Key takeaways

-• Traditional database only stores the current state information
+• Traditional databases only store the current state of information

 • Blockchain stores a history of all transactions in the cryptographic signed database